Umbura/Hatespeech_Detection_Civil_Comments_NLP/README.md

 pip install -r requirements.txt
 ```
 ### License
-Distributed under the MIT license.
+Distributed under the APACHE 2.0 license.
 See the LICENSE file for more details.